Culture - colonic tissue

 Toggle: English / Spanish

-A colonic tissue culture is a laboratory test to check for disease-causing bacteria, fungi, or viruses in a sample of tissue from the large intestine.
+A colonic tissue culture is a lab test to check for the cause of disease.
+The sample of tissue for the test is taken from the large intestine.
+The cause may be bacteria, fungi, or viruses.

 Colonic tissue culture

-The doctor removes a piece of tissue from your large intestine during a colonoscopy.
-For more information on how this procedure is done, see: Colonoscopy.
+The health care provider removes a piece of tissue from your large intestine.
+This is done during a colonoscopy.

-If certain microorganisms grow, more tests will be done to identify them.
-This helps determine the best treatment.
+If certain germs grow, more tests will be done to identify them.
+This helps decide the best treatment.

-The laboratory culture does not involve you, so there is no pain.
+Once the sample is taken, the culture does not involve you.
+Therefore, there is no pain.

-Your health care provider may order this test if you have signs or symptoms of an infection that can affect the large intestine.
+Your provider may order this test if you have signs or symptoms of a large intestine infection.
 A culture is often done when other tests such as a stool culture could not identify the cause of infection.

-A normal result means that no disease-causing organisms have grown in the laboratory dish.
+A normal result means that no disease-causing organisms have grown in the lab dish.

 Some "healthy" bacteria, called bowel flora, are normally found in the gut.
 The growth of such bacteria during this test does not mean there is an infection.

-An abnormal result means that disease-causing organisms have grown in the laboratory dish.
-Such organisms may include:
+An abnormal result means that disease-causing organisms have grown in the lab dish.
+These organisms may include:

 - Clostridium difficile bacteria